adobe/aem-enablement/AEMAsACloudService/11_CloudManager_AIO/README.md

 1. Navigate to https://console.adobe.io/integrations
 2. Select the correct IMS Org
-3. Look up the integration created for [Integrate Cloud Manager with an external system using Adobe I/O](./../06_CloudManager_API)
+3. You can use the integration created for [Integrate Cloud Manager with an external system using Adobe I/O](./../06_CloudManager_API) .
+If you haven't created it yet - Follow Step 3 at [Integrate Cloud Manager with an external system using Adobe I/O](./../06_CloudManager_API)
 4. Download [config.json](./images/config.json)

 > ` Place the file within the Adobe IO CLI directory ` <br>